benyanke/docker-php7/README.md

 ## SQL Server

 These images provide the SQL server driver (both in standard and PDO flavors).
-The `7.1` and `7.2` images support this, and 7.3 will support it very soon, as discussed by @yitam in Microsoft/msphpsql#847.
+The `7.1` and `7.2` images support this, and 7.3 will support it very soon, as discussed by [@yitam](https://github.com/yitam) in [this thread on the repo](https://github.com/Microsoft/msphpsql/issues/847#issuecomment-442923004).
 There is a dockerfile in `/other` which will be used once the PHP SQLSRV driver goes GA for php 7.3.

 This driver is still in testing, though will be production ready soon.